bautidea/Python3/README.md

   Object-oriented programming was applied, using classes, inheritance, creating different modules ('main', 'modelo' and 'objeto'), creating log files and improving the use of exceptions.

-  At advanced level, applied some tweeks to the previous app and carried out a side proyect ad agenda.
+  At advanced level, applied some tweaks to the previous app and carried out a side project, an agenda.

-  In the app wich calculates the materials needed in a construction i changed from SQL to SQLite3 database.
+  Changed from MySQL to SQLite3 database.

-  In both apps (agenda and construcction) i implemented an Object Relational Mapping (ORM), using peewee, which is used to handle the CRUD of the database.
+  In both apps Object Relational Mapping (ORM) was implemented, using peewee, which is used to handle the CRUD of the database.

   Applied method delegation and operator overloading techniques.
 Through the application of Namespaces, decorators, descriptors and metaclasses, to intercept attributes from class or instance methods.

-  Also used observer pattern, to create a log file (like previous apps), instead of using a method to do so.
+  Also used an observer pattern, to create a log file (like previous apps), instead of using a method to do so.